 Determining who has the authority to file a wrongful death claim is essential for the case to move forward.
 Because the laws vary by state and change frequently, it is critical to work with experienced legal counsel.
 The laws vary by state and change frequently, so working with experienced legal counsel is critical.
 Having effective counsel will directly impact if, and how much, you receive in compensation later.

-Depending upon the state where the case is filed, and the specific circumstances of the case, compensation may be available to the victim’s family and the estate for certain categories of “losses”.
+Depending upon the state where the case is filed, and the specific circumstances of the case, compensation may be available to the victim’s family and the estate for certain categories of losses.

 These may include:

-Sara was a retired college professor and principal of a school for disabled children.
+Principal of a school for disabled children killed after a truck failed to yield: Sara was a retired college professor and principal of a school for disabled children.
 Though she was 87, Sara was very active.
 She had recently won an award for volunteer tutor of the year and took Pilates classes every week.
 She was very involved with her loving family of grown children and grandchildren.
 Sara was returning home from lunch with a dear friend when a commercial truck made a left turn without yielding and crashed into her car.
 Sara died just before the ambulance arrived; a police officer was holding her hand.
 After an initial offer from the insurance carrier of $300,000, Gene Miller and Paul Pearson negotiated a settlement just before trial of $625,000.

 Pedestrian struck and killed by a “daydreamer”: Sofia was an elderly and beloved “lunch lady” at a local middle school.
-She was crossing the street in the crosswalk on her way to work early one morning, when she was struck by a car and thrown into on-coming traffic.
+She was crossing the street in the crosswalk on her way to work early one morning when she was struck by a car and thrown into oncoming traffic.
 Sofia was struck by two additional vehicles and was killed.
-The driver of the first car was a high school student, who “never saw Sofia - at all".
-The Police Crash Report later indicated the student was “daydreaming".
-Lawson Spivey negotiated a settlement on behalf of Sofia’s "estate" of $125,000, which was, unfortunately, the total amount available through the insurance policy of the driver who struck her initially.
+The driver of the first car was a high school student, who “never saw Sofia at all.”
+The police crash report later indicated the student was “daydreaming.”
+Lawson Spivey negotiated a settlement on behalf of Sofia’s estate of $125,000, which was, unfortunately, the total amount available through the insurance policy of the driver who struck her initially.

 Click here to see our results on behalf of our other clients.